drcxd/orin/README.md

 only difference is when the user moving cursors between matching results, the matching preview buffer is not opened.

+While the user is still in the minibuffer inputting keywords, they can press `M-n` and `M-p` (or `C-<down>` and `C-<up>`) to navigate between matches in the result preview buffer.
+As they navigate, the matching preview buffer updates to show the file content at the selected match location.
+This allows users to browse results without leaving the minibuffer or switching windows.

 ### Integration with vertico and consult

 What we have described above is called the classic operating mode of